slightlyoff/history_api/app_history.md

 ### Navigation monitoring and interception

 The most interesting event on `window.appHistory` is the one which allows monitoring and interception of navigations: the `navigate` event.
 It fires on any navigation, either user-initiated or application-initiated, which would update the value of `appHistory.currentEntry`.
-This includes cross-origin navigations (which will take us out of the current app history list), but it does _not_ include navigations which target other windows, e.g. right click/open in new tab.
+This includes cross-origin navigations (which will take us out of the current app history list), but it does _not_ include navigations which target other windows, e.g. right click/open in new tab. **We expect this to be the main event used by application- or framework-level routers.**

 The event object has several useful properties: